Tetracycline aptamer

 Binding pocket

 Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 3EGZ by X-ray.
-Tetracycline(shown in sticks) is labeled in yellow.
+Tetracycline(shown in sticks) is labeled in magenta.
 Right: The hydrogen bonds of binding sites of the aptamer bound with tetracycline.

 drawing drawing